cloud-native-toolkit/automation-solutions/boms/software/turbonomic/files/README.md

 1. Go to [XL Leverage](https://w3-03.ibm.com/software/xl/download/ticket.wss)
 2. Search with keyword: turbonomic
-3. Select the package **M05C4EN	IBM Turbonomic Application Resource Management On-Prem 8.4.6 for install on Kubernetes English** and download, this file is 11gb in size, once downloaded unzip to find the license key
+3. Select the package **M07FSEN Turbonomic Application Resource Management On-Prem 8.6** for install on Kubernetes English and download, this file is 12gb in size, once downloaded unzip to find the license key
-4. Extract this download package to get the turbonomic license key This package contains license file for turbonomic, with a name similar to “CP4MCM_IBM_ARM_OEM_Premier_License_July_2022.lic
+4. Extract this download package to get the turbonomic license key This package contains license file for turbonomic, with a name similar to “TURBONOMIC-ARM.lic"

 ### Turbonomic for Multi Cloud